isomerpages/moe-beaconpri/_beacon-experiential-learning/Special Programmes/B121 Computer Ownership Programme.md

 #### Families on Financial Assistance

-IMDA has set up the&nbsp;[NeuPC Plus scheme](https://www.imda.gov.sg/programme-listing/neu-pc-plus)&nbsp;as a means for families on financial assistance the opportunity to own a computer and internet access at an affordable price.
+IMDA has set up the [NeuPC Plus scheme](https://www.imda.gov.sg/programme-listing/neu-pc-plus) as a means for families on financial assistance the opportunity to own a computer and internet access at an affordable price.